MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Bookings/New-MgBookingBusiness.md

     - `[MinimumLeadTime <TimeSpan?>]`: The minimum amount of time before which bookings and cancellations must be made.
 It follows the ISO 8601 format.
     - `[SendConfirmationsToOwner <Boolean?>]`: True to notify the business via email when a booking is created or changed.
 Use the email address specified in the email property of the bookingBusiness entity for the business.
     - `[TimeSlotInterval <TimeSpan?>]`: Duration of each time slot, denoted in ISO 8601 format.
+  - `[SmsNotificationsEnabled <Boolean?>]`: True indicates SMS notifications can be sent to the customers for the appointment of the service.
+Default value is false.
   - `[StaffMemberIds <String[]>]`: Represents those staff members who provide this service.
+  - `[WebUrl <String>]`: The URL a customer uses to access the service.

 STAFFMEMBERS <IMicrosoftGraphBookingStaffMember[]>: All the staff members that provide services in this business.
 Read-only.
 Nullable.
   - `[EmailAddress <String>]`: The email address of the person.